YAF61/Personal-Site-with-Discord-Lanyard-System/README.md

 1. To customize the Discord Lanyard status icon on the site according to you, you first need to join the Lanyard Discord.
 Then, open the discord-profile.js file, and at the top line, you'll see fetch('https://api.lanyard.rest/v1/users/enterdiscordid').
 Insert your own Discord ID there.

 2. You can customize the Spotify song and the hrefs of the other buttons as you like.

+3. The site's theme is currently set to Turkish, but you can change the language yourself if you wish.